 #2: Creativity gives you the courage to try something new – and learn.

-Creativity took me on a roller coaster ride a few years ago when my first business came to a stall (I wrote a book about it, too).
+Creativity took me on a roller coaster ride a few years ago when my first business came to a stall (I wrote a book about it, too — now available to my clients).
 I’m glad it happened that way, otherwise I would have probably still been stuck where I was: trying to cram as many lessons into a day as I could, and then find teachers and train them to do the very thing I hated.

 But I asked myself, “What if I could work less and make the same amount?
 How would I do that?”
 Then, when I discovered smart online teaching, I began challenging myself to work even less, constantly redesigning my business model so I didn’t feel like I’m entrapped in “just one” way of working online.